1 9 7 9 – 1 9 8 8 (USA)

 This spin-off from the popular NBC comedy Diff’rent Strokes originally focused on Mrs Garrett, who had been the Drummonds’ beloved housekeeper prior to taking a job as housemother at the prestigious Eastland school, a posh prep school for girls in New York.

-Blair Warner (15) was wealthy, attractive, and spoiled; Nancy Olson (14) was well-rounded; Sue Ann Weaver (14) was cute and boy-crazy; Tootie Ramsey (11) was the resident gossip; and Natalie Green, the other principal student, was plump and impressionable.
-The headmaster at Eastland was Mr Bradley.
+Blair Warner (Lisa Whelchel) – heir to the Warner Textile Industries empire – was wealthy, attractive, and spoiled; Nancy Olson (Felice Schacter) was well-rounded and yearned to be a model; Sue Ann Weaver (Julie Piekarski) was cute and boy-crazy; Tootie Ramsey (Kim Fields) was the resident gossip who lived on roller skates during her first year at Eastland; and Natalie Green (Mindy Cohn), the other principal student, was plump and impressionable and the peacemaker of the group.

-In 1983 Mrs Garrett left Eastland and opened her own gourmet food shop in nearby Peekskill, New York, called “Edna’s Edibles”.
-Blair and Jo (who were now attending college) and Tootie and Natalie (still at Eastland) moved in with her.
+In 1983 Mrs Garrett left Eastland and opened a gourmet food shop at 320 Main Street in nearby Peekskill, New York, called “Edna’s Edibles”.
+Blair and Jo (who were now attending nearby Langley College) and Tootie and Natalie (still at Eastland) moved in with her.

-The show was cancelled in 1988 because of declining ratings with each of the girls going out into the world as young women; Natalie became a writer in New York; Tootie became engaged to football player Jeff Williams and enrolled in the Royal Academy of Dramatic Arts (RADA) in London; while Jo married musician Rick Bonner and began a career as a businesswoman.
+The show was cancelled in 1988 because of declining ratings, with each of the girls going out into the world as young women; Natalie became a writer in New York; Tootie became engaged to football player Jeff Williams (Todd Hollowell and enrolled in the Royal Academy of Dramatic Arts (RADA) in London; while Jo married musician Rick Bonner (Scott Bryce) and began a career as a businesswoman.

 Blair underwent the biggest change of all.
 In the final two episodes, she saw her beloved Eastland School fall into bankruptcy, so she bought it and turned it into a co-ed institution.

-This move was designed to spawn a spin-off series, but NBC turned it down.
+This move was designed to spawn a spin-off series – The Lisa Whelchel Show – but NBC turned it down.

 Dorothy “Tootie” Ramsey